Preout69/smarthome-install/README.md

 ### run install script
 > bash install.sh

-    during the install script you will be asked for three things
-    - first one will be your email token, enter the provided token
+    during the install script you will be asked for your repository token, enter the provided text
-    - second one will be your repository token, enter the provided token
-    - the next promt can be answered with yes or no it doesn't matter